Last Updated on March 20, 2021 by Julia Wilson

 - A disorder caused by excessive production of cortisol by the adrenal gland.
 One symptom is a thinning of the skin, which can make it much vulnerable to damage.

-- Type 2 diabetes is a condition in which the body’s cells don’t respond to insulin, a hormone which helps to move glucose into the cells.
+- Type 2 diabetes is a condition in which the body’s cells don’t respond to insulin, a hormone that helps to move glucose into the cells.
 A side effect of diabetes is poor circulation and dry skin, both of which can cause itching, making it more vulnerable to infection.

 - Another type of mite which lives in the skin follicles or the surface layers of your cat’s skin.
 Immunocompromised or malnourished cats are most at risk.
 Itching leads to damage to the skin, making it prone to infection.